 - Trail Mix

-- Cookies (gluten-free)
+- Gluten-free Cookies

 - Raw Veggies & Nut Butter

-- Bars (Larabar and Epic)
+- Bars (Larabar and Epic are our favorites!)

-- Meat Sticks (Nick’s Sticks)
+- Meat Sticks (We love Nick’s Sticks!)

 - Chocolate!
 (These are Chocolove.
 I got the Ruby flavor because they were buy one, get one free at Sprout’s Farmer’s Market.
 However, I did not love it.
 It was a little too sweet for my taste.
 I’m sticking with my favorite Almonds & Sea Salt in Dark Chocolate flavor next time.)

 - Essential Oils

 - Sunscreen (Check out my post for safe, non-toxic options.)

 - Insect Repellent